bondxue/FRE9733-Big-Data-in-Finance/README.md

  #### Summary
 + **NMF with tf** performaces ok with some unclear topics.
-+ **Lda with tf** is not doing so good in this study case, all reviews are grouped into one topic and the topic is not clear.
++ **LDA with tf** is not doing so good in this study case, all reviews are grouped into one topic and the topic is not clear.
 + **NMF with tf-idf** is the best model with no obsure optics and even correctly associated a topic with a specific movie.